This quince and beef stew is the most popular Persian recipe on my blog for good reason and will please everyone at the dinner table.

 Onion - Use yellow or white onion.

-Beef - I use beef shoulder, neck or chuck roast, with the shoulder and neck as the preference.
-It becomes tender over the long cook time.
+Beef – I use beef shoulder, neck, or chuck roast, with the shoulder and neck as the preference.
+It becomes tender over a long cooking time.

 Turmeric - Use powdered turmeric.